-However, it is recognized that the geographic scope represented in the IRWM Plan may be amended to include projects that are implemented cooperatively between IRWM planning regions (e.g., with the Salinas Valley Greater Monterey County IRWM planning region) and is not intended to be a rigid boundary.
+However, it is recognized that the geographic scope represented in the IRWM Plan may be amended to include projects that are implemented cooperatively between IRWM planning regions (e.g., with the Greater Monterey County IRWM planning region) and is not intended to be a rigid boundary.

 6.3.
 Approach to developing the IRWMP.
-The Lead Agency will provide a draft IRWMP to the Water Management Group and other public, private, and non-profit entities for review and comment.
-It will be the responsibility of each entity signatory to this Memorandum to provide the Lead Agency with information described in the draft for the IRWMP concerning project proposals or to identify the need for a water management strategy for each service function provided by a signatory entity.
+It will be the responsibility of each entity signatory to this Memorandum to provide the Lead Agency with information for the IRWMP concerning project proposals or to identify the need for a water management strategy for each service function provided by a signatory entity.

-In order to be part of a final included in the IRWMP, all proposals for development of water management plans and water development project proposals related to the IRWMP must meet the standards identified in the draft IRWM Plan for the Region.
+In order to be included in the IRWMP, all proposals for development of water management plans and water development project proposals related to the IRWMP must meet the standards identified in the IRWM Plan for the Region.

-A technical advisory committee consisting of staff representatives from the Regional Water Management Group, other Stakeholders and such other organizations as may become contributing entities, will review proposed management plans and project proposals for consistency with the draft IRWMP and recommend a prioritized list of projects to be carried out within the Region.
+A technical advisory committee consisting of staff representatives from the Regional Water Management Group, other Stakeholders and such other organizations as may become contributing entities, will review proposed management plans and project proposals for consistency with the IRWMP and recommend a prioritized list of projects to be carried out within the Region.
 The Regional Water Management Group and Stakeholders will meet to review the recommendation made by the TAC.